 It all comes down to the airline's T&Cs.
 For example, a two-hour change on British Airways means you'll be offered a comparable flight or a refund.
 This isn't covered by law, and unless there's been a "significant change" to the timings there's little you can do.

 Just to add to the confusion, airlines have different definitions of what constitutes a significant change.
 See more on your rights in our Airlines changing flight times guide.

 Airlines are liable for any checked-in hold luggage so you should be able to make a claim if your luggage is lost or damaged.

-If you can't find your baggage at the carousel report this to airline staff at the airport as soon as you can, and keep a copy of the Property Irregularity Form that the staff will fill in.
+If you can't find your baggage at the carousel, report this to airline staff at the airport as soon as you can, and keep a copy of the 'property irregularity form' that the staff will fill in.

-Here are you rights:
+Here are your rights:

-If you have travel insurance, you won't usually be covered for cancellation unless you're not fit to travel eg, if you have a health complaint that makes it dangerous to fly.
+If you have travel insurance, you won't usually be covered for cancellation unless you're not fit to travel, eg, if you have a health complaint that makes it dangerous to fly.
 This would have to be confirmed by a letter from your doctor.